tardate/LittleArduinoProjects/Audio/SimpleSoundEffects2/README.md

 I'm using an Arduino ISP with a DIY programmer shield to program the ATtiny85, details are in the [LEAP#070](../../playground/ATtiny/ProgrammingWithArduinoISP) project.

-The Attiny can either be programmed on the shield, or it can be programmed in-circuit (as long as the pot is positioned midway):
+The Attiny can either be programmed on the shield, or it can be programmed in-circuit (as long as the pot is positioned roughly midway):

 ![SimpleSoundEffects2_bb_icsp](./assets/SimpleSoundEffects2_bb_icsp.jpg?raw=true)